GameAnalytics/hyper/README.md

 filters they receive.
 The filter you end up with is exactly the same filter as if you would sequentially insert all data into a single filter.

+In addition to the base algorithm, we have implemented the bias correction from HLL++ as the described in the excellent [paper by Google][].

 ## Usage